SophiaTEM/HRTEMFFTanalysis/README.md

 ```
 peakPos = RefID(dataset, FFTwindowSize)
 ```
 Subsequently the rolling window algorithm determines spatial variations of the selected reflections within the crystal.
-Parallelization is used to reduce the time it takes for the process to finish (the number of selected CPU cores is given be coreNumber).
+Parallelization is used to reduce the time it takes for the process to finish (the number of selected CPU cores is given be <b>coreNumber</b>).
 Copy the function <b>fftanalysis2(i)</b> into your Python script and add the following lines to run the parallelized code:
 ```
 dict0 = {'name':'Axis0', 'size': np.shape(data2)[0],  'units':'nm', 'scale': pixelSize, 'offset':1}
 dict1 = {'name':'Axis1', 'size': np.shape(data2)[1],  'units':'nm', 'scale': pixelSize, 'offset':1}